 BP has one of the world’s largest portfolios of engineering projects.
 Currently our Global Projects Organisation (GPO) is working hard to deliver new oil and gas production facilities, and plans to begin 15 projects in the near future.
-The GPO has clear goals to deliver safe design and quality build, and be recognised as one of the best projects organisations in the industry.
+The GPO has clear goals to deliver safe design and quality build, and be recognized as one of the best projects organizations in the industry.
 It provides a broad spectrum of services and specialist expertise at each stage of the project lifecycle.
-From confirming viability and defining functional requirements to handing over defect-free facilities to operations, this work helps maximise the value of our projects.
+From confirming viability and defining functional requirements to handing over defect-free facilities to operations, this work helps maximize the value of our projects.

 Your role and responsibilities

 The range of activities carried out by GPO is reflected in the variety of opportunities available to graduates:

 Construction is about planning the physical build and overseeing its creation.
 Your role here will range from inputting into the initial construction plans and reviews, to the safe management of site activities during the building of facilities.

 Commissioning is the final phase of the project lifecycle before the plant is started up — it’s about making the plant come alive, ensuring it is fit for its intended purpose and operates as designed.
 Graduate roles in commissioning involve the planning and execution of final site testing of equipment and facilities, troubleshooting and safe handover to our production division.

 Project controls is essential to the successful delivery of the full project lifecycle.
 Project controls teams perform a broad range of activities including estimating, planning and scheduling, cost control and information management.
 Typically, you’ll be overseeing where the project is headed, identifying deviations from expected performance and providing accurate forecast information.
 Ultimately, you’ll be helping to maximize the project value and informing the decision-making processes.